Welcome To Tree Trek Exploration LLC, and our school of tree climbing

 WHAT Is Tree Trek Exploration:

 Tree Trek Exploration LLC trains adventurers, researchers and educators to move through the forest canopy at will, using the latest and safest tree climbing techniques and equipment.
-We also offer two inexpensive public “try it” tree climbs each month in warm weather for those who aren’t sure if this adventure is right for them.
-Our Tree Climbing Classes include basic and advanced climbing techniques, training for program facilitators and instructors, and our unique rain forest/cloud forest climbing adventure.
+If you’re not sure tree climbing is right for you, we also partner with Sawnee Mountain Preserve in Cumming, Georgia to offer two inexpensive “try it” tree climbs each month.
+Register at www.sawneemountain.org for one of these Saturday afternoon events.
+If you decide that this is right for you, our weekend-long basic Tree Climbing Classes include techniques that will teach you to move up and through the canopy and get safely back to the ground.
+We also have additional training classes for advanced techniques, and courses for program facilitators and instructors.
+And, there’s our unique rain forest/cloud forest climbing adventure.

 All of our Tree Climbing Courses are Taught by Master Instructors.